throwupandthrowaway/Proportional-navigation/README.md

 https://github.com/user-attachments/assets/1edbc5dc-0f43-47fb-a81c-e069e486e3fa

 This whole thing is just the beginning though, so I will keep it 2D for now.
-At some point I'll get better and make it 3D, then animated, then I will make a real homing device >:)
+But at some point I'll get better and make it 3D, then animated, then I will make a real homing device with a 12T payload >:)
+Pray to never see the day I get my hands on a warhead